negrel/hugo-theme-pico/README.md

 	</a>
 </p>

+# FORKED NOTES

+In order to pull in changes from the original repo, use the command `git pull upstream master`

+# README NOTES

 This theme aims to be minimalist, readable, responsive, light and beautiful.
 Inspired by **Medium** and **The New York Times**, Pico try to provide the best experience for the reader while having an awesome design.
 It can be configured as a single page, or as a full-featured site with multiple sections.
 It is multilingual, responsive, and includes a light and *dark theme* (*soon*).

 You can check the [**example site**](https://sponge-bob.netlify.app/).